Jeremy Jones (freerider): Career

 After racing for many years, Jones focused his efforts on big mountain snowboarding, particularly in Alaska.
 His snowboarding style was a seminal influence on modern freeriding, and today Jones is regarded as a pioneer of professional big mountain riding.

 Jones regularly rides with Xavier de Le Rue, Jonas Emery, Mads Jonsson, Victoria Jealouse and Johan Olofsson.
 The Jones snowboards team consists of Jonaven Moore, Ryland Bell, Forrest Shearer, Miikka Hast and Ralph Backstorm.
 Jeremy regularly participates in the Swatch O'Neill Big Mountain Pro tour.

 In 2007 Jones founded Protect Our Winters (POW), a non-profit organization dedicated to reversing the global warming crisis by uniting the winter sports community and focusing its collective efforts towards reversing the damage done by climate change.
 As a testament to Jones' commitment to the environment, he has recently decided to forego the use of helicopters and lifts, opting instead to hike as his sole means of transportation on the slopes.

 In 2009 Jones left his original snowboard sponsor Rossignol and announced his own line of snowboards tailored for big mountain and backcountry riding, Jones Snowboards.
 They were available as of the 2013/2014 season and have a significant share of the growing splitboard market.

 Jones is occasionally confused with Jeremy Jones (freestyler), a fellow professional snowboarder known for his urban and street-focused riding style.

 Personal life

 Jones lives in Truckee, California, with his wife, Tiffany, who is a real estate agent in the Lake Tahoe area.
 He has two children.
+Daughter Mia is an accomplished snowboarder in her own right.